Technigo/project-mongo-api/README.md

 ## The problem

 If i had more time i would get another data set to work with and make a front to my backend.
+I would love to to pagination, but thats for next project.

 ## View it live